 Public health guidelines generally focus on recommendations that guarantee adequate nutrition, vitamins, and minerals.
 Furthermore, they emphasize balancing calorie intake with physical activity.

-Dietary guidelines for Americans 2010 recommend eating healthy foods like vegetables, fruits, whole grains, fat-free or low-fat dairy products, seafood, and to consume less sodium, saturated fats, trans fats, added sugars, and refined grains.
+Dietary guidelines usually recommend eating healthy foods like vegetables, fruits, whole grains, fat-free or low-fat dairy products, seafood, and to consume less sodium, saturated fats, trans fats, added sugars, and refined grains.

 Providing general advice about diet and health that applies to everybody is a very difficult task.
 As a physician, I have a very broad view when it comes to diet and nutrition.
 I am not a fan of a certain diet.
 Many people do very well on a balanced diet as suggested by the dietary guidelines.

 However, I have doubts about the overemphasis on low-fat, as suggested by the guidelines.
 “Low fat ” has almost become synonymous with “good health”.

-The metabolic syndrome is commonly associated with increased waist circumference, elevated blood pressure, elevated triglycerides, reduced levels of HDL – cholesterol (the good cholesterol), elevated blood sugar (glucose) and insulin levels.
-Treating and preventing this condition is of huge importance for the community and a great challenge for health professionals.
+The metabolic syndrome is associated with increased waist circumference, elevated blood pressure, elevated triglycerides, reduced levels of HDL – cholesterol (the good cholesterol), elevated blood sugar (glucose) and insulin levels.
+Treating and preventing this condition is of huge importance for the community and a big challenge for health professionals.

-For many years, I was hugely sceptical about recommending low carbohydrate, high fat diets (LCHF) to patients with overweight or obesity.
+For many years, I was hugely skeptical about recommending low carbohydrate, high-fat diets (LCHF) to patients with overweight or obesity.
 Like so many of my colleagues, I was afraid such lifestyle might elevate blood cholesterol and increase the risk of coronary heart disease.

-However, during the last ten years or so, scientific studies have shown that LCHF diets may indeed be helpful if you suffer from overweight or obesity.
-They may not only help you lose weight, but they may also improve your general health in many ways.
+However, during the last ten years or so, scientific studies have shown that LCHF diets may indeed be helpful for those suffering from overweight or obesity.
+They may not only help people lose weight, but they may also improve your general health in many ways.